skullpsg/Create_or_delete_Azurewebjobs/README.md

     step 4 : Replace the Zip file in the destination.

-5.Now in your solution go to CreateWebjob Project,then in Program.cs file
+5. Now in your solution go to CreateWebjob Project,then in Program.cs file

    step 1 : If you have web app publishing credentials configure that in program.cs